lechnerc77/myNewsWrap/episodes/season3/episode150.md

 One important (and imho best part) of the job of a developer is the *continuous learning*.
 Here are some interesting learning resources that go beyond vendor-specific technology:

-* [Engineering Excellence mit Michael Vitz](https://www.youtube.com/live/w9EmDTbw6aE?si=yW6kPgyE7FJfMW0k) by Eberhard Wolff and Michael Vitz
+* [Engineering Excellence mit Michael Vitz](https://www.youtube.com/live/w9EmDTbw6aE?si=yW6kPgyE7FJfMW0k) by Lisa Moritz and Michael Vitz

 ### Golo's Corner